FinbarArgus/circulatory_autogen/README.md

 ## Creating your own modules.

 This software is designed so the user can easily make their own modules and couple them with existing modules.
-The steps are as follows.
+The steps are as follows...

 1: Either choose an existing '{module\_category}\_modules.cellml' file to write your module, or if it is a new category of module, create a '{module\_category}\_modules.cellml' file in 'src/generators/resources/'